 Cima del Corborant 3010 m

 Cima del Corborant m.
-3010 is a summit of the Maritime Alps belonging to the main alpine watershed on the border between Italy and France, just to the North of Passo Corborant m.2925.
+3010 is a summit located in the Maritime Alps and belonging to the main alpine watershed on the border between Italy and France, just to the North of Passo Corborant 2925 m.
 It’s the second highest peak of the Western Maritimes Alps after Monte Tenibres and together with this latter it’s the only Threethousander in this part of the chain.
 Corborant has the shape of a fine pyramid and projects towards East the buttress of Monte Laroussa, which divides the two valleys of Ischiator and San Bernolfo.
 The Italian side of the mountain is located in the municipality of Vinadio, high valley of Stura di Demonte, while the French side belongs to the municipality of St- Etienne-de-Tinée, vallée de Tinèe.

 Corborant is a very interesting mountain, one of the most significant peaks of the Western Maritimes, surrounded by spectacular lakes on both sides, French and Italian.
 It’s a popular mountain, very often climbed, in reason of its easy accessibility through the three normal routes – two ones rising from the Valle Stura (italian side), the third one from St- Etienne-de-Tinée (French side) - that don't oppose relevant technical difficulties.